-I did some research into this hotel as this was the one without a window and there was quite a bit of negative views.
-First I have to say the hotel is extremely easy to find, to the point that as long as you know which exit to take the hotel is a 3 min walk if at that.
-Upon entering the hotel I was greeted by friendly staff and offered a hot drink, they didn’t have any hot chocolate, but gave me some from their personal stash which I really appreciated.
+I did some research into this hotel as this was the one without a window and there were quite a bit of negative views.
+First I have to say the hotel is straightforward to find, to the point that as long as you know which exit to take the hotel is a 3 min walk if at that.
+Upon entering the hotel I was greeted by friendly staff and offered a hot drink, they didn’t have any hot chocolate, but gave me some from their stash which I appreciated.
 They were patient and waited for me to make the drink and have a sip before checking me in.
 Like I said at the beginning a room without a window is not that bad if you have no intention of spending all day inside.
 My sleep was pretty good considering I was unwell, I did find it a bit chilly in the room and mentioned this to reception who offered me another duvet and a heater.
 I was still cold with all of this, but it does show if you say something to staff and are polite they will try to accommodate you!
 Which I truly appreciated.

 Restaurant Salt – I had toast with cream of smoked reindeer and horseradish and mains, a classic burger of moose with potato chips (crisps to you and I) and cream from Västerbattem and lingonberry ketchup.

-Both my dishes tasted so lovely, it tasted cooked to perfection and home made.
+Both my dishes tasted so lovely; it tasted cooked to perfection and homemade.
 I enjoyed every moment of it.
-The reindeer tasted like it was naturally salty but wasn’t enough to put me off and it was an enjoyable experience.
+The reindeer tasted like it was naturally salty but wasn’t enough to put me off, and it was an enjoyable experience.
 The moose burger looked like a typical burger, with good texture and I was left full and wondered how I was going to get back to my hotel by foot.

-The biggest thing that pains me is that I could not smell the food as much as I wanted to, as I was suffering from a bad cold with blocked nose.
+The biggest thing that pains me is that I could not smell the food as much as I wanted to, as I was suffering from a bad cold with a blocked nose.
 Right now I am internally crying thinking of this, alas I did not allow this to ruin my trip.

 Free Walking Tours

 I would have to say Free Tours Stockholm was my absolute favourite with tour guide Z. He was hilarious and being in the cold for almost two hours was well worth it.
 He had such enthusiasm for Stockholm and explained why he chose to come and live here.
-I took the old town tour and luckily enough it was getting dark and I was able to see Stockholm at night.
+I took the old town tour and luckily enough it was getting dark, and I was able to see Stockholm at night.
 He took us to the smallest cutest statue in the world explaining to us all the tales, passing a Viking ruin, the core history of Sweden and a 90cm wide alleyway.
-I would recommended a free walking tour and if you get Z even better.
+I would recommend a free walking tour and if you get Z even better.

 Other points of interest

-Vassamusem – it is a museum which contains the ship that sank shortly after sail.
+Vassamusem – it is a museum which contains the ship that sank shortly after sailing.
 I was shocked by how much time I spent here, I was planning to spend 20 mins and ended up spending an hour and a half.

 Ericsson Globe – gives you one of the best views of Stockholm and I was lucky enough to have a whole pod to myself.
-I was really giddy about that I am too embarrassed to upload my video of me screaming with joy.
+I was giddy about that I am too embarrassed to upload my video of me screaming with joy.

 The Big Questions